 An operations plan may cover a 1- or 2-year period.
-Operations plans must be submitted to NOAA Fisheries by OCTOBER 19, 2022 for Fishing Year 2023.
-If a 2-year operations plan is submitted and approved, a new operations plan does not need to be submitted for FY 2024.
-If an operations plan is submitted and approved for one year only, then that sector would need to submit a new operations plan for FY 2024 by OCTOBER 1, 2023.
+Operations plans must be submitted to NOAA Fisheries by September 6, 2024 for Fishing Year 2025.
+If a 2-year operations plan for FY 2025-2026 is submitted and approved, a new operations plan does not need to be submitted for FY 2026.
+If an operations plan is submitted and approved for one year only, then that sector would need to submit a new operations plan for the next fishing year at a yet-to-be determined date.